techiescamp/vagrant-kubeadm-kubernetes/README.md

 # Vagrantfile and Scripts to Automate Kubernetes Setup using Kubeadm [Practice Environment for CKA/CKAD and CKS Exams]

+A fully automated setup for CKA, CKAD, and CKS practice labs is tested on the following systems:

+- Windows
+- Ubuntu Desktop
+- Mac Intel-based systems

+## Prerequisites

+- A working Vagrant setup using Vagrant + VirtualBox

 ## Documentation

-Current k8s version for CKA, CKAD, and CKS exam: 1.28
+Current k8s version for CKA, CKAD, and CKS exam: 1.29.

+The setup is updated with 1.29 cluster version.

-Refer to this link for documentation: https://devopscube.com/kubernetes-cluster-vagrant/
+Refer to this link for documentation full: https://devopscube.com/kubernetes-cluster-vagrant/

 ## CKA, CKAD, CKS, or KCNA Coupon Codes